mohamedamine585/mohamedamine585/README.md

 # 👋 Hello, I'm Mohamed amine Tlili!

-I'm a passionate **Software Engineering Student** constantly evolving with the latest technologies to build scalable and impactful solutions.
+I'm a passionate **Software Engineering Student** and a **Flutter developer** constantly evolving with the latest technologies to build scalable and impactful solutions.
 I'm excited to contribute to the tech community, explore innovative projects, and learn new skills along the way.

 ---